XD-DENG/rediseen/README.md

 - the number of keys which are exposed
 - keys exposed and their types (only up to 1000 keys will be showed)

-A sample response follow below
+A sample response follows below

 ```
 {